 What is capacitive radio frequency?

-When the radiofrequency handpiece that gets in contact with the body is coated with a ceramic, teflon, plastic or other material that does not conduct electricity, and thereby necessitates electricity to "jump" through to the skin, then we are talking about capacitive radio frequency.
+When the radiofrequency handpiece that gets in contact with the body is coated with a ceramic, teflon, plastic or other material that does not conduct electricity, and thereby necessitates electricity to "jump" through that material to the skin, then we are talking about capacitive radio frequency.

 This is because in this case the ceramic/teflon/plastic coating of the handpiece acts as a capacitor, while the epidermis and the contact medium act as a combination of capacitors and resistors.